artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Installing across multiple machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to spread Archivematica's processing load across several machines by installing the following services on separate machines:

 * Elasticsearch
 * gearman
 * MySQL

-For help, send an email to `Archivematica tech mailing list. <https://groups.google.com/forum/#!forum/archivematica-tech>`_
+For help, send an email to the `archivematica-tech`_ mailing list.

 .. _SSL-support: